WISE-AIFS/afs2-model/docs/Examples.md

 ### upload_models

-How to upload a model file on workspace.
+How to upload a model file on notebook.

 **Code**

 ```
 from afs import models